Where can we take you?

 All of our courses include a work placement or international exchange year.
 Work, study, travel - it's up to you!

-Recognised by more than 40 employers, including Credit Suisse, HP, IBM, Microsoft, and SAS.
+Recognised by over 60 employers including Credit Suisse, HP, IBM, and Microsoft.

 Your next steps